boseHere/sRNA_snakemake_workflow/README.md

 ### __Dependencies__

-* Snakemake
+* Snakemake  5.4.5
-* Trimgalore v.0.6.2
+* Trimgalore 0.6.2
-* cutadapt v.2.3
+* cutadapt 2.3
-* fastqc v.0.11.7
+* fastqc 0.11.7
-* samtools v.1.9
+* samtools 1.9
-* bowtie v.1.2.2
+* bowtie 1.2.2
-* ShortStack v.3.8.5
+* ShortStack 3.8.5
-* RNAfold v.2.3.2
+* RNAfold 2.3.2
 * XZ Utils 5.2.2
 * liblzma 5.2.2

 *Coming soon!* A singularity container with all dependent software to run this pipeline.
-Once the container is published, running this pipeline will be as simple as installing singularity, downloading the .sif image, and running:
+Once the container is published, running this pipeline will be as simple as installing singularity, pulling the .sif image, and running:
 ```
 $ singularity exec mosher_lab_srna.sif snakemake --cores 10
 ```